Eli Lev: Past Lives Tour

 $20 Adult/ $15 Student at the door (credit card processing fees apply).

 The Sunnyhill Live!
-Team is excited to announce that local artist, Christopher Mark Jones, has partnered with us to program a wonderful lineup for the 2024-25 concert series, bringing you some of the best local music Pittsburgh has to offer as well as thoughtfully curated acts from afar!
-Check back here for details and ticket sales.
+Team is excited to, once again, partner with local artist, Christopher Mark Jones, to program a wonderful lineup for the 2025-26 concert series, bringing you some of the best local music Pittsburgh has to offer as well as thoughtfully curated acts from afar!

 https://christophermarkjones.com/home